Wrangell Tours & Activities

-Muskeg Meadows Golf Course is Southeast Alaska's only USGA Regulated Golf Course.
+Muskeg Meadows Golf Course - Southeast Alaska's only USGA Regulated Golf Course.
 It is located along Ishyama Drive.
 Visit the club house to purchase a unique Alaska souvenir.
 Sitka Black Tail Deer are often seen along this road.

-Traditional Smoke Houses were used extensively by the Native people living along the Inside Passage.
+Traditional Smoke Houses - used extensively by the Native people living along the Inside Passage.
 Guests will learn how the fish is prepared as well as what special wood is used to smoke this Alaskan delicacy.
 Smoking fish is a seasonal activity, live processing may not be included in the interpretation.

-Chief Shakes Tribal House is unique because it is located on a beautiful island in the middle of Wrangell's Reliance Harbor.
+Chief Shakes Tribal House - unique because it is located on a beautiful island in the middle of Wrangell's Reliance Harbor.
 This is the site of the "Last Great Potlatch" of the local Tlingit people.
 The potlatch was held to celebrate the completion of the newly constructed Chief Shakes tribal house and the naming of the last Chief Shakes; "We Shakes".
 The history of the tribal house as well as a description of daily living and the type of tools that were used by early inhabitants will be shared at this time.

-Wrangell Museum's collection reflects Wrangell's colorful past.
+Wrangell Museum's - the collection reflects Wrangell's colorful past.
 Tlingit house posts carved in the 1700's are thought to be the oldest known house posts still in existence today.
 A menagerie of Russian, English, Chinese and Japanese artifacts depicts Wrangell's colorful past.
 Trapping, Fishing and Forest industries, all major players in the development of Southeast Alaska, are represented in the collection, as is the community's character and charm with memorabilia from local business, families and individuals throughout this local museum.

 Your Reservations Cart is empty